-The Brinks Smart Security Essential package is your basic DIY home security kit, with just enough features for the non-techies out there.
-This package includes a Brinks IQ 2.0 touchscreen control panel, a wireless motion sensor, two wireless door sensors, and a yard sign.
+The Brinks Smart Security Essential package is your basic home security kit, with just enough features for the non-techies out there.
+This package includes a Brinks Home Hub touchscreen control panel, a wireless motion sensor, two wireless door sensors, and a yard sign.
 Smart Security Essential is $199, and the monitoring service costs $39 per month.
 Overall, we found this bundle to be a great system for the money, especially considering the sleek and modern touchscreen controls of the panel.

 The Brinks Smart Security Complete package includes everything in the Smart Security Essential bundle, plus an indoor camera with night vision, as well as an extra entryway sensor and a motion detector.
 As with the Smart Security Essential system, this package offers on-the-go access through the mobile app.
 If you purchase the package upfront, it only costs $349.
 We found this package to be a great deal considering the extra equipment included.
 With GreenSky financing, you can save even more money by financing the equipment over 36 months.
 Monitoring will cost you an additional $39 per month.

 Finally, the Brinks Smart Security Ultimate package includes everything in the lower-tier options, except for the indoor camera.
-Instead, this package contains a SkyBell video doorbell camera ($199 value), an outdoor camera ($249 value), and free professional installation.
+Instead, this package contains a SkyBell video doorbell camera ($199 value) and an outdoor camera ($249 value).
 We did the math, and although you’re getting an additional $250 to $350 worth of equipment compared to the Complete package, you’re actually paying more than $500 for it!
 So, if you do choose Brinks Home Security, we recommend purchasing the Essential or Complete package with add-ons for the best value.

 Pro Tip: If your budget allows, we recommend purchasing your equipment upfront so that you own it outright.
 This initial investment will make your monthly payments much more affordable.

-Another attractive aspect associated with Brinks Home Security is that their packages are completely customizable with high-quality GE products.
+Another attractive aspect of Brinks Home Security is that their packages are completely customizable with add-ons from high-quality brands like GE and Qolsys.
 The add-ons and upgrades we tested include their indoor and outdoor cameras with 1080p HD video, the IQ smoke detector, wireless garage door tilt sensor, flood detector, and a FireFighter device for fire monitoring, to name a few.